ViktorQvarfordt/math-ebook/README.md

 ## Update content

+1. Install dependencies: `npm install`.
+(Only needed once.)
+2. Start development server: `node dev-server`.
-- Edit files in `content/`.
+3. Edit files in `content/`.
+The browser will automatically reload.

+### Publish

+Simply `git commit` the updates.

+Note that:

-- Run `npm build`, this will process and combine files from `content/` into `docs/index.html`.
+1. The development server automatically runs the build script `build.js` (which can be executed stand-alone: `node build`).
+This will process and combine files from `content/` into `docs/index.html`.
-- The content of `docs/` is served via GitHub Pages.
 The other files besides in `docs/` besides `docs/index.html` are not touched by the build script.
+2. The content of `docs/` is served via GitHub Pages.

 ## Contributing

-Issues and pull requests are welcome.
+Suggestions, issues and pull requests are welcome.